Secure Messaging

 • Set up a dedicated inbox for collecting patient documents, photographs and data.
 A team member can monitor and add files to the medical record.

 • Ensure all messages and associated attachments are documented in the patient’s medical record.
 Leveraging a secure messaging platform that is integrated into your clinical information system (e.g., EMR) can help facilitate this.
-See CPSO’s policy: Medical Records Documentation, 2020.
+See Medical records documentation (CPSO).

 • Establish specific subject lines with key words to help triage and sort messages.